 Step Description Step 1: Establish background This involves the compilation of information (using aggregated data from reports and so on) to establish the sequence of events that lead to the incident, near miss or hazard, to assist in determining the cause or contributing factors and involves: Investigation of the incident/near miss or hazard site Interview of relevant people Review of documents including risk assessments, incident reports, safety audits and Material Safety Data Sheets, relevant codes of practice and/or standards and any relevant aggregated data Determine risk rating of near miss, hazard or incident being investigated.
 Step 2: Determine contributing factors Contributing factors are determined in accordance with root cause analysis principals and grouped into three categories: People/organisational/procedural/task Equipment/materials Environmental conditions/physical environment.
-Step 3: Make recommendations Recommendations are made to address the contributing factors and are aimed at eliminating or minimising risks associated with this or similar incidents, near misses or hazards.
+Step 3: Make recommendations Recommendations are made to address the contributing factors and are aimed at eliminating or 16inimizing risks associated with this or similar incidents, near misses or hazards.
 Recommendations should: Consider WHS Regulations, Codes and Practice, and Industry Standards Be feasible and within the management's control to fix Give both short and long-term actions, if required Where possible give alternate approaches to addressing contributing factors.
 Step 4: Develop an action plan An action plan must be developed to follow the recommendations and to eliminate or reduce the risk of the incident occurring again.
 This incorporates a stakeholder meeting which should include, but not necessarily be limited to: Centre manager HR representative WHS Officer or representative Union representative.
-The purpose of this meeting is to review the recommendations made in the Incident Investigation Report and develop an action plan for the implementation of recommendations.
-This action plan MUST include: Details of which recommendations are to be implemented and how they are to be implemented/actioned Details of any additional actions arising from the discussions by the stakeholder group Individuals who will be accountable for the implementation and monitoring of each recommendation Completion dates for the implementation of each recommendation Dates for follow up and/or review of actions.
-Note: Responsibility for actioning an item cannot be referred to another person without prior notice.